FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_configure_optional_features_zos.md

 > **Note**
 >
-> Transfer CFT no longer delivers sample certificates.
+> Note: Transfer CFT no longer delivers sample certificates.

 For information on SAF compatible security products, such as ACF/2 or TOP-SECRET, refer to the product-supplied documentation.